-Q: How do we apply this to processes that seem to be ‘working’ but in actual fact, value is diminishing, especially when general mindsets are “why change it if it’s working”
+Q: How do we apply makigami to improve non-value adding processes; or processes that seem to be ‘working’ but in actual fact, value is diminishing, especially when general mindsets are “why change it if it’s working”

 A: Ah!
 Isn’t that a general problem for all those who want to improve things in an organization?

 “Don’t fix it if it ain’t broke” is merely a matter of fear and non understanding what is really going on.
 You wouldn’t fly aircrafts like that, right?

 Imagine you work in petrochemical industry.
 How does the organization do this in your plants?
 Wait till it brakes down?
 Of course not!

 Take this analogy.
 You would make a survey or assessment to see where the flaws or improvement opportunities are, and make a cost-profit analyses, right?